omar-nafea/FullStack/assets/3_single_page_application.md

 A SPA allows the user to interact with the website without the application needing to download entire new web pages.
 Instead, it rewrites the current web page as the user interacts with it.
 The result is a browsing experience that feels faster and more responsive to user input.
 When the user navigates to the web application in the browser, the web server returns the necessary resources to run the application.

-### A SPA has two approaches to serving code and resources.
+An SPA has two approaches to serving code and resources.

+### Bundling VS Lazy Loading

 ![spa_approaches](../Pics/spaApproaches.png "spa_approaches")